-In these papers (10 total), you will describe your reflections on what you learned the assigned chapters-what connections you made, what you learned, etc. Reflections are NOT meant to be summaries of the assigned readings, and you will not get full credit for summaries submitted as reflections.
-You will also be asked to describe your reflections on what you learned in this class about your own prejudices: what they are, their development, their effects on you, how and why they've changed this semester or why they've stayed the same, etc. Maximum length of each paper is 1 typed page, double-spaced, 12pt font.
+In these papers (10 total) completed out of class, you will describe your reflections on what you learned the assigned readings-what connections you made, what you learned, what stood out and why, etc. Reflections are NOT meant to be summaries of the assigned readings, and you will not get full credit for summaries submitted as reflections.
+You will also be asked to describe your reflections on what you learned in this class about your own prejudices: what they are, their development, their effects on you, how and why they've changed this semester or why they've stayed the same, etc.

+Maximum length of each paper is one typed page, double-spaced, 12pt font.
+It is expected that you will use first-person in these papers.
 Please see the modules on Canvas and the class schedule for due dates.
-Reflections should be turned in in class on the day they are due.
+Reflections should be turned in before class on the days they are due.